jbiason/FoamParser/format.md

             ... entries ...\
         );

--   the keyword is followed by a class name identiﬁer Label<Type> where <Type> states what the list contains, e.g. for a list of scalar elements is
+-   the keyword is followed by a class name identifier Label<Type> where <Type> states what the list contains, e.g. for a list of scalar elements is

         <listName>     List<scalar>\
         <n>        // optional\